 VAST request URLs

 0: Direct client-initiated SSAI.
-Client fires request or tracking call without server intermediary.
+Client sends request or tracking call without server intermediary.

 1: Indirect client-initiated SSAI.
-Server fires request or tracking call on behalf of a client.
+Server sends request or tracking call on behalf of a client.
 The client told the server to act on its behalf.

 2: Server-initiated SSAI.
-Server fires request or tracking call on behalf of another server, unknown party, or based on its own decision, without an explicit signal from the client.
+Server sends request or tracking call on behalf of another server, unknown party, or based on its own decision, without an explicit signal from the client.